elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-main-components-of-an-essay-and-how-do-they-contribute-to-its-overall-structure.md

     id: 170003
     title: >-
         Why is it important to make essays relevant to others, and how can personal experience contribute to this?
-    subject: Education Studies
+    subject: Psychology
-    url: /learn/education-studies/questions/why-is-it-important-to-make-essays-relevant-to-others-and-how-can-personal-experience-contribute-to-this
+    url: /learn/psychology/questions/why-is-it-important-to-make-essays-relevant-to-others-and-how-can-personal-experience-contribute-to-this
 related_article2:
-    id: 170004
+    id: 169996
     title: >-
-        What are the characteristics of formal academic essays, and why is it important to adhere to academic standards?
+        What is clustering in writing, and how does it combine brainstorming and organizing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-formal-academic-essays-and-why-is-it-important-to-adhere-to-academic-standards
+    url: /learn/education-studies/questions/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing
 related_article3:
-    id: 169996
+    id: 169999
     title: >-
-        What is clustering in writing, and how does it combine brainstorming and organizing?
+        How can setting writing goals improve your writing process and address dissatisfaction?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing
+    url: /learn/education-studies/questions/how-can-setting-writing-goals-improve-your-writing-process-and-address-dissatisfaction
 related_article4:
-    id: 170003
+    id: 170004
     title: >-
-        Why is it important to make essays relevant to others, and how can personal experience contribute to this?
+        What are the characteristics of formal academic essays, and why is it important to adhere to academic standards?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-it-important-to-make-essays-relevant-to-others-and-how-can-personal-experience-contribute-to-this
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-formal-academic-essays-and-why-is-it-important-to-adhere-to-academic-standards
 related_article5:
-    id: 169992
+    id: 170004
     title: >-
-        What are some effective brainstorming techniques to generate ideas and overcome writer's block?
+        What are the characteristics of formal academic essays, and why is it important to adhere to academic standards?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-brainstorming-techniques-to-generate-ideas-and-overcome-writers-block
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-formal-academic-essays-and-why-is-it-important-to-adhere-to-academic-standards
 ---

 &nbsp;